signalwerk/paramatters/README.md

 # paramatters
-Some ideas for parametric vector design...
+Some ideas for a parametric vector tool.